Drawn to Life: Two Realms

 Drawn to Life: Two Realms is a puzzle-platform game developed by Digital Continue and published by 505 Games.
-The game is a sequel to Drawn to Life: The Next Chapter and is the 3rd canon game in the Drawn to Life Series and the 7th Drawn to Life release overall (including Drawn to Life: SpongeBob SquarePants Edition, the Wii version of Drawn to Life: The Next Chapter, Drawn to Life: Collection, and the iOS port of Drawn to Life).
-The game was released on December 7, 2020.
+The game is a sequel to 2009's Drawn to Life: The Next Chapter and was released on December 7, 2020.

 Gameplay

 Drawn to Life: Two Realms is a 2D puzzle-platform game where the player draws their own hero to play as, similar to previous incarnations.
-Unlike previous games in the series, Drawn to Life: Two Realms uses isometric graphics for the villages outside of levels, and allows the player to explore the never-before-seen Human world.
+Unlike previous games in the series, Two Realms uses isometric graphics for the villages outside of levels, and allows the player to explore the never-before-seen Human world.

 New to the game is the addition of "toys" which can be placed directly into the level to help The Hero progress.
-This is analogous to the Action Drawing mechanic seen in Drawn to Life: The Next Chapter (Nintendo DS video game) and Drawn to Life: The Next Chapter (Wii video game).
+This is analogous to the Action Drawing mechanic seen in Drawn to Life: The Next Chapter for Nintendo DS and Wii.

 Village Mode

-Unlike previous Drawn to Life games, Drawn to Life: Two Realms adopts a pixel-inspired isometric view of the village areas outside of levels.
+Unlike previous Drawn to Life games, Two Realms adopts a pixel-inspired isometric view of the village areas outside of levels.
 The village areas in both the Human and Raposa realms act as a general hub where the player can interact with the characters and progress the game.

 Draw Mode

 A new Creation Tool introduced in Drawn to Life: Two Realms expands the creative possibility with millions of colors, unique stickers, templates, and new hero animations.
-The player can unlock additional Stickers to further customize and save different looks for their Hero via the new “Outfit System”.
+The player can unlock additional Stickers to further customize and save different looks for their Hero via the new "Outfit System".

-In Drawn to Life: Two Realms, Draw Mode takes a major overhaul.
-Like previous Drawn to Life installments, stamps, templates, and basic drawing tools are available (such as the fill bucket, eraser, and varying brush sizes).
-However, new tools exist such as transparency locking (Alpha Lock) and a digital color-picker.
+In Two Realms, Draw Mode takes a major overhaul.
+Like previous installments, stamps, templates, and basic drawing tools are available (such as the fill bucket, eraser, and varying brush sizes), but new tools exist such as transparency locking (Alpha Lock) and a digital color-picker.